Marilyn McCoo

 Marilyn McCoo (born September 30, 1943) is an American singer, actress, and television presenter, who is best known for being the lead female vocalist in the group the 5th Dimension as well as hosting the 1980s music television show Solid Gold.

 She has a three-octave vocal range.

 Early life and education

-Marilyn McCoo was born in Columbus, Georgia, to Mary (née Holloway) and Waymon McCoo, who were both physicians.
+Marilyn McCoo was born in Jersey City, New Jersey, to Mary (née Holloway) and Waymon McCoo, who were both physicians.
 Her grandfather was doctor Thomas Vivian McCoo of Eufaula, Alabama.
 She is African American.
 She spent her first seven years in Columbus, Georgia.
 At the age of seven, she moved with her parents, two sisters, and brother to Los Angeles, where she began voice, piano, and dance lessons.
 At the age of 15, she made her television debut on Art Linkletter's Talent Show and began modelling.
 After graduating from Susan Miller Dorsey High School, she enrolled in UCLA, where she earned a degree in business administration.
 In 1962, McCoo entered the Miss Bronze California beauty pageant where she won "Miss Grand Talent".